ibm-cloud-docs/vmwaresolutions/services/mcv_addingremovingservices.md

 # Ordering, viewing, and deleting services for vCenter Server multizone instances
 {: #mcv_addingremovingservices}

-When you order a vCenter Server multizone instance, you can also order add-on services.
+When you order a VMware vCenter Server® multizone instance, you can also order add-on services.
 The following services are supported on vCenter Server multizone instances:
 {: shortdesc}

-* Caveonix RiskForesight™ v2.4
+* Caveonix RiskForesight™
-* HyTrust® CloudControl™ v6.3
+* HyTrust® CloudControl™
+* Juniper® vSRX
-* Veeam® v11
+* Veeam®
-* vRealize Operations™ and Log Insight™ vROps v8.2 and vRLI v8.2
+* vRealize Operations™ and Log Insight™ vROps and vRLI.

 ## Resource requirements for services
 {: #mcv_addingremovingservices-resource-reqs}